 Prepayment review denials for lack of medical records

 For prepayment reviews, medical records and/or related documentation will be reviewed as outlined in the Humana Provider Payment Integrity Prepayment Review Policy.
 When Humana needs additional documentation to adjudicate the claim, the claim will be pended until the documentation is received or until the deadline for receipt of the documentation passes.

-- Initial request: A letter will be mailed or faxed to the healthcare provider asking that records and/or additional documentation be provided within 30 days from the date of the letter.
+- Initial request: A letter will be mailed to the healthcare provider asking that records and/or additional documentation be provided within 30 days from the date of the letter.

 - Explanation of remittance (EOR) notification: If the requested medical records are not received within the required time frame, the healthcare provider will receive an EOR showing the full denial of the claim due to lack of documentation to substantiate the services billed.

 Post-payment review denials for lack of medical records